 Managing Depression Among Residents

-This indicates the percent of residents who are showing depressive symptoms.
-High rates of depression may imply a lower level of care.
+This tells you the percentage of patients demonstrating symptoms of depression.
+High rates of depression could reveal a lower level of care.

 Appropriate Vaccine Usage

-This metric is a measure of the percentage of long-term stay patients who received the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for seniors, making these vaccines critical to patient safety.
+This is a measure of the percentage of long-term patients that were given the pneumonia and flu vaccines.
+Respiratory viruses can be deadly for nursing home residents, making these types of vaccines vital to patient care.

 Residents Maintain Autonomy

-In Good Samaritan Society New Underwood, 16.7% Percentage of Patients
+In Good Samaritan Society New Underwood, 14.29% of Patients

-Measures the percent of long-term care residents who needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and eating.
-Many in the industry would argue this is a reliable measure of a patient's well-being.
+This tells you the percent of residents who needed increased assistance with activities of daily living over time.
+Higher levels of needing for assistance with activities of daily living may indicate erosion of a patient's well-being.

 Ability to Keep Residents Mobile

-In Good Samaritan Society New Underwood, 19.23% Percentage of Residents
+In Good Samaritan Society New Underwood, 16.98% of Residents

 Short-term Care: Rehospitalizations

-In Good Samaritan Society New Underwood, 19.23 Percentage of Residents Rehospitalized
+In Good Samaritan Society New Underwood, 16.98% of Residents Rehospitalized

 - Regional Health Rapid City HospitalAcute Care Hospitals 19.64 miles away353 Fairmont Blvd Post Office Box 6000 Rapid City South Dakota 57701Voluntary non-profit - Private(605) 755-1000